Outages, floods hit two N.J. refineries; others restart

 Airlines had cancelled more than 15,770 flights in the past four days, flight-tracking service FlightAware said.

-(Reporting by Janet McGurty; Additional reporting by Jonathan Leff and David Sheppard in New York, Jeffrey Jones in Calgary; Editing by Michael Urquhart, Chizu Nomiyama, Leslie Gevirtz, Dale Hudson, Jim Marshall and Phil Berlowitz)
+(Reporting by Janet McGurty; Additional reporting by Jonathan Leff and David Sheppard in New York, Jeffrey Jones in Calgary; Editing by Michael Urquhart, Chizu Nomiyama, Leslie Gevirtz, Dale Hudson and Jim Marshall)